 A: I think that’s very good advice.
 I remember wanting to just try again immediately when we had failed cycles.

 T: Timewise – people say, “but I’m going to be 37 next month!”
 Well, OK, but it’s not like if you cross the line you’re out!
 One needs the perspective.
-You look at it much more as: ‘you as a person’ (holistic).
+You look at it much more as: ‘you as a person (holistic).
 Gradual, relax, take things easy.
 Think about something else, to clear the mind a bit.
-When people do that they start thinking in a different way.
+When people do that they start thinking differently.
 Approach the whole problem more positive rather than keep on the negative.

 A: At what point should a couple go and seek medical advice?